An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Analysis and Results

 To search for evolution in the SEDs of SMGs, we split our sample into three redshift ranges containing roughly equal numbers of sources: $z<$\,2.35, $z$\,$=$\,2.35--3.00 and $z>$\,3.00, with median redshifts of $z$\,$=$\,1.86$\pm$0.05, $z$\,$=$\,2.58$\pm$0.02 and $z$\,$=$\,3.35$\pm$0.04 respectively.
-We determine the median SED of each sample and overlay these on to Fig.~\ref{fig:comp_sed}.
-At $\lesssim$\,5$\mu$m we see a factor of $\sim$\,3--4$\times$ variation in brightness of the composite SEDs between the different redshift ranges -- with the lower redshift samples being consistently brighter in the rest-frame optical/near-infrared than those at higher redshifts.
-Looking at the derived median far-infrared luminosities, stellar masses and dust reddening for the three subsets (see \S~\ref{properties}), this variation appears to be due primarily to higher far-infrared luminosities and dust temperatures at higher redshifts, along with slightly higher reddening and slightly lower stellar masses.
-There are few observational constraints on the shape of the SED at rest-frame $\sim$\,10$\mu$m and perhaps as a result, the three subsets show similar mid-infrared luminosities.
-At longer wavelengths there is one notable difference between the SEDs, with the higher-redshift subsets peaking at progressively shorter wavelengths, indicating hotter characteristic dust temperatures (similar trend was indicated \cite{2015dacunha}, though sample size did not allow for confirmation), which are further discussed in \S~\ref{dustTemp}.
+We determine the median SED of each sample and overlay these in Fig.~\ref{fig:comp_sed}b.
+At $\lesssim$\,5$\mu$m we see a factor of $\sim$\,3--4$\times$ variation in brightness of the composite SEDs between the different redshift ranges -- with the lower redshift samples being consistently brighter in the rest-frame optical/near-infrared than those at higher redshifts (we see the same trend when we limit our sample to the luminosity-selected SMGs, see \S~\ref{luminosity}).
+Looking at the derived median far-infrared luminosities, stellar masses and dust reddening for the three sub-sets (see \S~\ref{properties}), this variation appears to be due primarily to higher far-infrared luminosities and dust temperatures at higher redshifts, along with slightly higher reddening and slightly lower stellar masses.
+There are few observational constraints on the shape of the SED at rest-frame $\sim$\,10$\mu$m and perhaps, as a result, the three sub-sets show similar mid-infrared luminosities.
+At longer wavelengths, there is one notable difference between the SEDs, with the higher-redshift sub-sets peaking at progressively shorter wavelengths, indicating hotter characteristic dust temperatures (a similar trend was indicated \cite{2015dacunha}, although sample size did not allow for confirmation), which are further discussed in \S~\ref{dustTemp}.